ovargas27/sinatra-green_way/README.md

           end
         end

-And run the test again
+And now, run the test again
       $ cucumber feature/hello.feature

 ![Green tests](https://github.com/ovargas27/sinatra-green_way/blob/master/sinatra_green_tests.jpg?raw=true)

 Now we're green.
-If you want to see your web application, you can do it with
+If you want to see your web application, you can do it with:
       $ rackup -p 4567

 And you just have to go to "localhost:4567/" in your browser

 Congrats for your first green way Sinatra application!
-To celebrate, I’ll leave you with [Frank](http://www.youtube.com/watch?v=Aht9hcDFyVw)
+To celebrate, I’ll leave you with Frank

 # References
 [Cucumber](http://cukes.info/) Behavior Driven Development tool.